 Kärcher has included a cleaning kit with the vac (as long as you buy the Premium version).
 This includes a detergent for cleaning windows and microfiber head to avoid scratches.
 You also get a small suction blade with the vac.
 This is great for getting into window corners or other tricky places, so I recommend spending the few extra pounds on the Premium version.

-Most importantly, it's great for getting rid of water marks and condensation on windows without leaving streaks.
+Most importantly, it's an excellent window vac for getting rid of water marks and condensation on windows without leaving streaks.
 The design also makes it simple to use for clearing up small spills.

 Overall, the Kärcher WV2 Plus takes a bit of practice use properly, but once you get the hang of it is great for cleaning windows, shower doors and other flat surfaces.
 It's relatively expensive for a window vac - but justifies the price by making everyday tasks easy and even enjoyable.
 Click here to view its price.

-The next model up from the WV2 is the handheld Kärcher WV5.
+The next model up from the WV2 is the handheld Kärcher WV5 window vac.
 It's more expensive than its smaller sibling, but has a longer run-time and is designed for semi-professional use.
 If you need to clean larger windows without recharging then it's a great choice.

 Kärcher WV5 Premium